Omanshu840/DSCWOW_DeltaG_Mysuru_Tourism/README.md

 # DSCWOW_DeltaG_Mysuru_Tourism

-This Repository is for Mysuru Tourism Web App by DSCWOW
+This Repository is for Mysuru Tourism Web App build for the DSCWOW Hackathon organized by the Developer Students Club.

 Team Name: DeltaG